 "How many subscribers do you think we've lost?"

-With How to Survive, our goal is to create a funny, big-hearted, cinematic survival film set in the Canadian wilderness, and do it in a completely new and exciting way.
+With How to Survive, our goal is to create a big-hearted, cinematic adventure comedy set in the Canadian wilderness, and do it in a unique and exciting way.
 It’s our modern spin on the classic lost-in-the-woods stories we grew up with, and it explores themes and sentiments that resonate today.

 Creating a film is like setting out on an adventure.
-You and your friends are plunged into the unknown, striking off in what feels like the best direction.
-We want to go on this journey with a community of passionate, creative people who can help us bring this fun, big-hearted story out of the woods and onto the screen.
+You and your companions are plunged into the unknown, striking off in what feels like the best direction.
+We want to go on this journey with a community of passionate people who can help us bring this fun, big-hearted story out of the woods and onto the screen.